arp242/batchy.vim/README.markdown

     :%s/ /-suffix/    add a suffix
     :%s/-suffix //    remove a suffix

-    :%s/word/NEW/     replace word; because by default only the first match is replaced this leaves the source filename alone.
+    :%s/word/NEW/     replace word; because only the first match is replaced this leaves the source filename alone.

 This is why the source and destination are reversed: it's just so much easier.